mikey-t/swig/readme.md

 Swig is a simple CLI tool for automating dev workflows via compositions of series and parallel tasks.

-Write simple javascript or typescript functions and execute them in a shell in your project's root directory.
+Write simple javascript or typescript functions and easily execute them in a shell in your project's root directory.

 Fast.
 Simple.
 Convenient.